Technicoloriii/DAH_US/DAH_code/README.md

    The file `data_imputation_rf_stgpr.txt` contains the Python code used to implement a two-stage imputation strategy, filling in missing values for health workforce and infrastructure variables.

 2. **Regression code**
-   The file `regression_models.txt` contains Stata code for estimating both fixed effects and mixed effects models, as used in the main analysis and supplementary robustness checks.
+   The file `stata_regression_code.txt` contains Stata code for estimating both fixed effects and mixed effects models, as used in the main analysis and supplementary robustness checks.

 3. **Dataset**
    The cleaned and imputed dataset used in the study is saved as: US_DAH_merged_file.csv